stevencombs/retrocombs.github.io/_posts/2017/2017-07-31-remove-previous-recipients-apple-mail.md

 layout: post
 title: 'Remove previous recipients from Apple Mail'
 date: 'July 31, 2017'
+author: 'Steven B. Combs, Ph.D.'
+email: 'steven.combs@gmail.com'
 comments: 'yes'
 categories:
   - apple
+tags:
+  - apple
+  - email
+  - recipients
+  - tip
+  - mac
+  - macos
 ---

 Here's a quick tip for those who may be battling the "previous recipients issue" in Apple Mail.
 For those not familiar with the issue, let me give you a quick example.

 > You compose a message in Apple Mail and send it to a recipient.
 You then later find that the recipient prefers future messages sent to a different email address.
 When you compose your next message to the recipient, the old address appears as you start to address the new email.
 You enter the new address; however, the third and subsequent times you compose a message to the recipient, autocomplete shows both addresses.
 If you are not careful, you will repeat your original error and select the non-preferred address.
 How do you get rid of the old address?